nhsengland/datascience/docs/about.md

 </div>

 Across the organisation individual data scientists are embedded within specific team (inclu.
 Workforce, Training and Education; Medicines; Patient Safety; AI Lab; Digital Channels..).
-We come together through the <a href="https://data-science-community.analystx.uk//assembly">data science assembly</a> to align our proffesional development and standards.
+We come together through the <a href="https://data-science-community.analystx.uk//assembly">data science assembly</a> to align our professional development and standards.

 <br/>